Remember the dog wedding I wrote about last week? So does the WHOLE city, and it’s been totally awesome!

 My mom says, “I LOVE weddings!
 There’s nothing better than a day of dancing, food, and fun!”
 And my dad says, “People have to stop getting married.
 I’m going broke!”

 I figured, why not show people a fun day and help them go broke for a good cause?

 Reporter: You’ve been a big help to Fuzzy Friends, previously donating your prize money from an ice skating contest to help the business stay afloat.
 What made you decide to start volunteering there?

-Me: I first started volunteering there because my friend’s grandparents run the place.
-They’re a really nice family, and I love all those sweet little animals, so I wanted to do whatever I could to help!
+Me: I first started volunteering there because my friend does, and I love all those sweet little animals, so I wanted to do whatever I could to help!

 Reporter: We heard the groom got a little excited and mistook the bride’s veil for a fire hydrant!
 What went through your head when you saw that?